crhall-writing/crhall-writing.github.io/_poems/meat.md

 and start looking at its shadow
 the branches twist to encase
 like ribs around a beating heart
-there's nothing like the raw meat
+there's nothing like raw meat
 the only one pumping blood